 Mac & Cheese conjures up memories of childhood, and continues to grow on menus where it morphs from comfort food to upscale with creative inclusions.
 It is firmly established and familiar to consumers, a dish that is less risky but can be made unique.

 Kale’s ascendancy began in 2009, kicking off at fine dining in the INCEPTION stage.
 Casual dining and Fast casual jumped in a few years later, and by 2013 all segments began to contribute to its rapid growth, pushing kale into the PROLIFERATION stage.

 The LTO Factor

-Limited Time Offers have the unique ability to inject growth through cyclical appearances on menus that in turn start impacting growth across the calendar.
+Limited time offers (LTOs) have the unique ability to inject growth through cyclical appearances on menus that in turn start impacting growth across the calendar.

 Popular for its naturally healthy halo, kale’s rapid growth is in part due to its cyclical popularity as an LTO during January.
 Eventually, kale’s annual push began to bleed into other months, and by 2015, kale’s LTO usage peaked and has since become a mainstay on menus around the year.

 What are common barriers to trend growth?